 The problem with this is they don’t really make easily apparent that you are blacklisted from anywhere close to the download screen.
 In order to see if you are blacklisted you have to switch over from the array management screen to InfoSight, go to Manage > Assets > Click on the Array, and then at the top where it says “Version: ….” click on the version link.
 There finally you will either see the new version in black if you are good to upgrade or as shown in my image, in red if blacklisted.
 Even with this it still doesn’t tell you why you are blacklisted, you have to call support to learn that.

-The idea of blacklisting arrays that show signs of things known not to play well with future versions of software is … Go Read More
+The idea of blacklisting arrays that show signs of things known not to play well with future versions of software is a noble idea and has the potential to keep … Go Read More

 We’ve been dealing with an issue for past few runs of our monthly SureBackup jobs where the Domain Controller boots into Safe Mode and stays there.
 This is no good because without the DC booting normally you have no DNS, no Global Catalog or any of the other Domain Controller goodness for the rest of your servers launching behind it in the lab.
 All of this seems to have come from a change in how domain controller recover is done in Veeam Backup and Replication 9.0, Update 2 as discussed in a post on the Veeam Forums.
 Further I can verify that if you call Veeam Support you get the same answer as outlined here but there is no public KB about the issue.
 There are a couple of ways to deal with this, either each time or permanently, and I’ll outline both in this post.